erikdmitchell/advanced-cms/README.md

 	Added option for excerpt in Custom Post Types.

 	Reworked Custom Post Type functionality.
-Edit and Delete are all done via ajax. (more to come in future releases)
+All actions are done via ajax. (more to come in future releases)

 	When a Custom Post Type name is changed, the db post_type also gets changed to maintain compatibility.